Premium footpaths: 10 paths into Aachen's greenery

 On the last section on the way to Republikplatz, you pass the C.A.R.L. lecture hall center.
 Lectures for up to 3,500 students have been held here since the 2017 summer semester.
 This makes it one of the largest lecture hall buildings in Europe.
 Republikplatz is the end of the road.
 In future, you can make a decision there: Turn left and explore Campus Melaten via Seffenter Weg, or follow Süsterfeldstraße to the right and explore the new Campus West.

-• Premium Trail 10 - Lousberg
+• Premium footpath 10 - Lousberg

 Things are looking up